derekvanderven/agi/README.md

 🔎 Why This Matters

-The 46-page version is best suited for high-level evaluation or academic citation.
-The 295-page version is designed for:
+ The 379-page version is designed for:

 Engineering simulation-ready AGI modules